Trinidad James: Career

-In 2012, James released his official debut single, called "All Gold Everything", which charted in the top 40 of the US Billboard Hot 100.
-The song was taken from his official debut mixtape, titled Don't Be S.A.F.E.
-(Sensitive As Fuck Everyday), which was released on July 31, 2012, and officially re-released with a music video on October 16, 2012.
-On December 13, 2012, it was announced James had signed a joint venture with Def Jam Records for approximately $2 million.
+In December 2012, James released his debut single, "All Gold Everything", which charted in the top 40 of the US Billboard Hot 100.
+The song was taken from his debut mixtape, Don't Be S.A.F.E.
+(Sensitive As Fuck Everyday), which was released on July 31, 2012, and re-released with a music video on October 16, 2012.
+On December 13, 2012, it was announced James had signed a record contract with Def Jam Recordings worth approximately US$2 million.
 In January, Def Jam re-released Don't Be S.A.F.E to iTunes, which included the remix to "All Gold Everything" featuring 2 Chainz, T.I., and Young Jeezy.
+In the same month as his record deal signing, he made guest appearances on Gucci Mane's single "GuWop Nigga" and Wale's eighth mixtape Folarin.
+In February 2013, he would also make a guest appearance on Def Jam labelmate August Alsina's debut single, "I Luv This Shit", which became a hit on Rhythmic Contemporary radio, reached number thirteen on Hot R&B/Hip-Hop Songs, and number forty-eight on the Billboard Hot 100.
+This would later mark his final song to reach the latter chart to date.
+Later that year, he would perform alongside French Montana, ASAP Rocky, and Schoolboy Q for the remix of ASAP Ferg's single, "Work".
+Both features would receive platinum certification from the RIAA.